 Blog Corner Image

-COP26 stands for the 26th Conference of Parties representing all of the countries in the world.
-In 1992 these countries agreed they had the power to act on climate change.
-They knew that the planet was drowning in GHG emissions.
-They set ground rules and expectations for global cooperation on combating climate change.
+In 1992 nearly all countries agreed they had the power to act on climate change.
+COP26 stands for the 26th Conference of Parties.
+They recognized then that Earth was drowning in planet-warming gas emissions from burning dirty fossil fuels.
+They set ground rules and expectations for global cooperation in combating climate change.
 1992 was the first time ever that a majority of nations formally recognized the need to control greenhouse gas emissions.
 They agreed that GHGs were bad for the planet, because they are like a blanket on our atmosphere which causes global warming which is causing rapid climate change.

-The United Kingdom in partnership with Italy is hosting COP26 in Glasgow, Scotland.
-It starts October 31 and ends November 12, 2021, after a one-year postponement due to the COVID-19 pandemic.
+The United Kingdom in partnership with Italy is host to COP26 in Glasgow, Scotland.
+It starts on October 31 and ends November 12, 2021, after a one-year postponement due to the COVID-19 pandemic.

 COP26 recognizes no single country can fix climate change on its own

-Over two weeks in November, world leaders and national negotiators will discuss what to do about climate change.
-It’s a political process of complex negotiations, speeches, papers, networking and more.
+Over two weeks in November, world leaders and national negotiators will examine ways to use their power to take action on climate change.
+It’s a political process of complex negotiations, speeches, papers, and important networking.
 It may sound boring, but this is how international law and institutions work to solve problems that no single country can fix on its own.

 Climate change is everywhere

-And climate change IS a big, hairy, aggressive global problem.
 97 percent of scientists agree it’s the most significant problem facing the planet today.
-Almost every place on the planet has watched or experienced record breaking heat, drought, and wildfires; unpredictable cold snaps; extreme and prolonged drought; exaggerated flooding; the spread of disease; and massive plant or animal die-offs.
+Almost every place on the planet has watched or experienced record-breaking heat, drought, and wildfires, unpredictable cold snaps, extreme and prolonged drought, wind, exaggerated flooding, the spread of disease, and massive plant or animal die-offs.

-Most believe climate change is happening and want government to do something
+Most people agree climate change is happening and want governments to act

 The highly-respected Pew Research Center has been tracking how people – ordinary citizens – believe about climate change for years now.